Sashakost96/hillel-aqa-advanced/README.md

+The js-functions2 branch contains changes related to the homework task 7.1:

+- Callback function usage;
+- Recursive function call;
+- Creating and handling exceptions;

 The js-functions branch contains changes related to the homework task 6.1:

 - Function that returns the result of the area of the rectangle to the console;